tiffon/take/README.md

 The root context of a take template is the current document being processed.
 Every statement that is not indented is executed against the document being processed.

-Each line that is indented more deeply has the result has a context that is the result of the last query in the parent context.
+Each line that is indented more deeply has a context that is the result of the last query in the parent context.
 For example:

 ```
 $ #some-id